Zachman Framework: "Information Systems Architecture" framework

 In the 1987 article "A Framework for Information Systems Architecture" Zachman noted that the term "architecture" was used loosely by information systems professionals, and meant different things to planners, designers, programmers, communication specialists, and others.
 In searching for an objective, independent basis upon which to develop a framework for information systems architecture, Zachman looked at the field of classical architecture, and a variety of complex engineering projects in industry.
-He saw a similar approach and concluded that architectures exist on many levels and involves at least three perspectives: raw material or data, function of processes, and location or networks.
+He saw a similar approach and concluded that architectures exist on many levels and involve at least three perspectives: raw material or data, function or processes, and location or networks.

-The Information Systems Architecture is designed to be a classification schema for organizing architecture models.
+Zachman's Information Systems Architecture is designed to be a classification schema for organizing architecture models.
 It provides a synoptic view of the models needed for enterprise architecture.
 Information Systems Architecture does not define in detail what the models should contain, it does not enforce the modeling language used for each model, and it does not propose a method for creating these models.